dev4py/pymsdl_template/README.md

 > ***Note:** The most important is that a `resource (.../resources)` package **MUST NOT** exist in `source (.../python)`*

 > ***<span style='color: orange'>!WARNING!</span> Note:** In case of conflict between sources and resources packages
 > everything will work but not your delivery.
-Indeed, resources conflicted packages will be ignored due to a `setuptool`
+Indeed, resources conflicted packages will be ignored due to a `setuptools`
 > limitation (see `setup.py` > `package_dir`
 > in `setuptools.setup`)*